asifakonjee/Hyprland/README.md

 N.B.- Some points during installation.
 1. If you choose to install hyprland-git using paru choose rustup as dependency.
 2. If it gives error, then install build from source according to offcial wiki guideline (Best way till now!).
-3. During installation of xdg-desktop-portal-hyprland-git, choose xdg-desktop-portal-wlr, otherwise hyprland will not start.
-Make sure that you don't have other xdg-desktop-portals.

-### Please READ the Hyprland wiki FIRST.
-Don't blindly copy/paste this repo.
+3. During installation of xdg-desktop-portal-hyprland-git (XDPH) using paru, it may install other portals like xdg-desktop-portal-wlr.
+Please uninstall those.
+Only xdg-desktop-portal-gtk will work with XDPH.

-# IMPORTANT: These configuration files will work on Hyprland 0.22 version.
-I haven't tested them in the latest 0.23 version!
+# IMPORTANT: These configuration files will work on Hyprland 0.23 version.

 ### Copy Configuration and stuff
 1. Copy the contents of config to .config
 2. Copy the content of etc to your /etc folder.
 Don't copy the folder and paste it into /etc!
 It will break the system.
 Copy the content.
 3. Copy the contents of usr to the respective folders fo /usr/share folder.
 Don't copy the folder and paste into /usr/share!
 It will also break your system.
 Copy the contents to the respective folder.
-4. Default layout is master (not dwindle) but you can change that in the respective theme's `myColors.conf` file.
+4. Default layout is master (not dwindle) but you can change that in `~/.config/hypr/themes/simple/myColors.conf`
 5. If you are going to use Hyprland only then add these lines to `/etc/environment`

 ``` bash